Iraq–Europe Development Road: Development (land acquisition, TIR convention, phases)

+Railway modernization

-On 25 June 2025, The Washington Post reported that the World Bank had approved to finance a $930 million project called the 'Iraq Railways Extension and Modernization Project' to rebuild the country’s outdated railway infrastructure, as well as to "improve services and increase freight capacity between the Umm Qasr Port ... to the northern city of Mosul".
-Jean-Christophe Carret, director of the World Bank's Middle East Division said: "As Iraq shifts from reconstruction to development, enhanced trade and connectivity can stimulate growth, create jobs, and reduce oil dependency."
-By 2037, the upgraded infrastructure is projected to carry 6.3 million tonnes of freight, 1.1 million tonnes of imports and exports, as well as 2.85 million passengers annually.
+On 25 June 2025, The Washington Post reported that the World Bank had approved to finance a US$930 million project called the 'Iraq Railways Extension and Modernization Project' to rebuild the country’s outdated railway infrastructure, as well as to "improve services and increase freight capacity between the Umm Qasr Port… to the northern city of Mosul".
+Jean-Christophe Carret, director of the World Bank's Middle East Division, said: "As Iraq shifts from reconstruction to development, enhanced trade and connectivity can stimulate growth, create jobs, and reduce oil dependency."
+It is a dual-rail line for cargo and passenger trains, that spans 1200 km that traverses the entire length of the country.
+At peak capacity, 100 High-speed trains, with a maximum speed of 300 km/h for passenger transport and approximately 150 km/h with only a 12-hour night schedule for cargo.
+The whole network dedicates six hours a day exclusively to passenger services.
+Its capacity is 15 million passengers each year.
+Phase 1 capacity is 3.5 million containers of cargo per year, or approximately 22 e6ST, which will be raised 7.5 million containers and 33 e6ST per year in Phase 3.
+By 2037, phase 2, the upgraded infrastructure is projected to handle 6.3 e6t of freight, 1.1 e6t of imports and exports, and 2.85 million passengers annually.